Basic syntax from speech: Spontaneous concatenation in unsupervised deep neural networks: Methods

 The training dataset consists of sliced lexical items from the TIMIT database of spoken English \citep{timit}, such that each item is a single spoken word.

-In order to test robustness of spontaneous concatenation across different models and settings, we conduct four experiments with varying parameter choices.
-We alter the number of training steps, training words, word-types, and tokens, randomness of padding, length of output and model type.
+In order to test robustness of spontaneous concatenation across different models and settings, we conduct five experiments with varying parameter choices.
+We alter the number of training steps, training words, word-types, and tokens, randomness of padding, length of output and model architecture.
 The experiments are summarized in Table \ref{tab:parameters}.

-In Experiment 1 and 2, the \textit{one-second one-word} experiment, we test two pre-trained models from \citet{begusCiw} for signs of concatenation (in Experiment 2, we use a version of the pre-trained model with fewer training steps).
-As specified in \citet{begusCiw}, the 5-layer Generator outputs only 1.024s of audio and data is never left-padded (only right padded) which controls for the effect of padding on concatenation.
+Models 1 and 2, the \textit{one-second one-word} models, are pre-trained models from \citet{begusCiw}, which we test for signs of concatenation.
+As specified in \citet{begusCiw}, the Generator and Discriminator are trained on 1.024s segments of audio.
+Data is never left-padded (only right padded), which controls for the effect of padding on concatenation.
+Additionally, all training examples contain exactly one word.
 It is possible that the Generator would learn that silences can occur on both sides of the lexical item in training, and then inverse silences with lexical items which would result in concatenation.
 The right-padding experiments control for this possibility.

-The model in Experiment 1 uses 5 lexical items with ~600 tokens each: \textit{oily, rag, suit, year} and \textit{water}.
-The 10-word model (Experiment 2) is trained on \textit{dark, water, oily, year, greasy, like, carry, ask, rag, suit}.
+Model 1 uses 5 lexical items with ~600 tokens each: \textit{oily, rag, suit, year} and \textit{water}.
+Model 2 is trained on 10 lexical items, namely \textit{dark, water, oily, year, greasy, like, carry, ask, rag, suit}.
 The smaller number of lexical items chosen for training is advantageous from the perspective of modeling language acquisition as it mimics the stage when language-acquiring children have fewer lexical items in their inventory.
+These particular lexical items were chosen for training because they are well represented non-function words in the TIMIT database \citep{timit}.

-In Experiment 3 (\textit{simple two-second one-word}), we replicate the results with another one-word experiment trained on \textit{box, greasy, suit, under}, and \textit{water}.
-Here, each item is represented by a single token (to test how the model performs with less variability during training) and randomly padded with silence to a length of 2s to produce 100 distinct data points for each class, for a total of 500 data points used in training (the \textit{two-second one-word} experiment).
+Model 3 (\textit{simple two-second one-word}) is another one-word experiment trained on \textit{box, greasy, suit, under}, and \textit{water}.
+Here, each item is represented by a single token (to test how the model performs with less variability during training) and randomly padded with silence to a length of 2s to produce 100 distinct training instances for each class, for a total of 500 instances used in training (the \textit{two-second one-word} experiment).